Francis Bryan: Career

 He remained a friend of the King, with Henry even ending his pursuit of a lady when he heard that Bryan was seriously interested in her.
 'The Vicar of Hell', as Francis was known, was also a close ally of Nicholas Carew, the husband of Francis's sister, Elizabeth Carew.
 However, by 1536, Bryan was working with Thomas Cromwell to bring about his cousin's downfall as queen.
+When Anne Boleyn fell in May 1536, the destruction was comprehensive.
+Her brother George Boleyn, Viscount Rochford, was executed alongside her.
+Mark Smeaton, Sir Henry Norris, Sir Francis Weston, and William Brereton all went to the block on charges of adultery and treason.
+The Boleyn name became poison overnight.
+And yet Francis Bryan — Anne's own blood cousin, a man who had benefited enormously from the Boleyn ascendancy, who had served on diplomatic missions partly because of his proximity to the queen's faction — emerged not merely unscathed but enhanced.
+There is evidence suggesting that Bryan actively cooperated with Thomas Cromwell's investigation into Anne, possibly supplying information or at minimum making clear that his loyalties had already migrated elsewhere.
+Within weeks of Anne's execution, Bryan was visibly aligned with the Seymour faction, smoothly transferring his allegiance to Jane Seymour — who was, conveniently, also his cousin.
 This moved Cromwell himself to coin Bryan's nickname, in a letter to the Bishop of Winchester, referring to his abandonment of Anne.
 After Boleyn's death, Bryan became chief Gentleman of the Privy chamber, but was removed from this post in 1539 when Cromwell turned against his former allies.
 Sir Francis returned to favour following Cromwell's demise, becoming vice-admiral of the fleet, and then Lord Justice of Ireland during the reign of Edward VI.

 His appointment as Vice-Admiral in 1543 came amid rising tensions with France and Scotland - responsible for organising and leading naval patrols to intercept French intervention in Scotland.
 His subsequent appointment as ambassador to Emperor Charles V underscored the trust placed in his diplomatic abilities; his negotiations aimed at securing the emperor’s military support against France revealed political insight and deep loyalty to the crown although ultimately misled by the emperor’s reassurances.
 His role in the siege of Montreuil and his defence of the Duke of Norfolk’s leadership highlighted his tactical judgement and integrity.
 Later, amid widespread fears of a French invasion, he was tasked with coordinating coastal defences and investigating unauthorised civil actions in Somerset.